superorbital/cludo/README.md

 > Never distribute or rotate AWS credentials again, with `cludo`

-`cludo` is run locally on the developer machine.
+The `cludo` command is run locally on the developer machine.
 It gets temporary AWS credentials from the centralized `cludod` server, and provides them locally via environment variables to arbitrary commands.
+Those credentials expire after a short amount of time, so any leaked credentials are already outdated.

 `cludo` currently only supports AWS, but we plan to expand to many other backends in the future.